 In Instrumental Variables (IV) estimation, the effect of an instrument on an endogenous variable may vary across the sample.
 In this case, IV produces a local average treatment effect (LATE), and if monotonicity does not hold, then no effect of interest is identified.
 In this paper, I calculate the weighted average of treatment effects that is identified under general first-stage effect heterogeneity, which is generally not the average treatment effect among those affected by the instrument.
 I then describe a simple set of data-driven approaches to modeling variation in the effect of the instrument.
 These approaches identify a Super-Local Average Treatment Effect (SLATE) that weights treatment effects by the corresponding instrument effect more heavily than LATE.
 Even when first-stage heterogeneity is poorly modeled, these approaches considerably reduce the impact of small-sample bias compared to standard IV and unbiased weak-instrument IV methods, and can also make results more robust to violations of monotonicity.
 In application to a published study with a strong instrument, the preferred approach reduces error by about 20% in small (N about 1,000) subsamples, and by about 15% in larger (N about 33,000) subsamples.

 Jilla, Anna Marie, Johnson, Carole E., and Nick Huntington-Klein.
-Forthcoming.
+2020.
 “Hearing Aid Affordability in the United States.”
 Disability and Rehabilitation: Assistive Technology.
 Link.
+Replication files.

 Substantial out-of-pocket costs for hearing aids constitute a barrier to hearing health care accessibility for older adults among whom prevalence of hearing loss is high.
 This study is the first to estimate the proportion of Americans with functional hearing loss for which out-of-pocket expenditures for hearing aids would be unaffordable at current average costs and determine how affordability varies by sociodemographic factors.